Skip to main content

 Permutation Formula

-Variables: n = total items; r = items arranged; ! = factorial
+Variables: n = total items, r = items chosen, order matters

 Worked Examples

-In a race with 10 runners, how many possible ways can the gold, silver, and bronze medals be awarded?
+In a race of 10 runners, how many ways can runners finish in the top 3 positions (gold, silver, bronze)?

 Common Mistakes & Tips